dodgerogers/nucleus-core-ruby/README.md

 end
 ```

 3. Create a class that implements the methods below.
-The single parameter fof each is a subclass of `Nucleus::ResponseAdapter`.
+The `(entity)` parameter is a subclass of `Nucleus::ResponseAdapter`.

 ```ruby
 class ResponderAdapter